Reading time: 3 minutes

 Dealing with ASIC

-If you have a corporate trustee structure for your SMSF you will need to pay ASIC fees each year – and notify ASIC of any changes to the trustee company at any point.
+If you have a corporate trustee structure for your SMSF you will need to pay ASIC fees each year and notify ASIC of any changes to the trustee company.
+Directors can do this via ASIC’s company officeholders’ portal.

 SMSF software

-There is a vast range of SMSF software products available for SMSF trustees to help manage and administer funds.
-However, if you are seeking to pass information directly on to the ATO and ASIC, it is probably better to use SMSF software that is also SBR-enabled.
-The below four products are included on the SBR website’s list of products available that provide self-managed superannuation fund annual return (SMSFAR) reporting.
+There is a vast range of SMSF software products available for trustees to help manage and administer their fund.
+However, if you want to pass information directly to the ATO and ASIC, you need to use software that meets the DSP OSF security requirements.

 ---|---|---|